neitdung/realio-network/x/mint/spec/07_difference.md

-# Cosmos SDK Mint module
+# Cosmos SDK mint module
 - There is no maximum supply.
 - The inflation rate for each block is calculated based on the bonded ratio, the goal bonded percentage (67%), and the InflationRateChange parameter (which is set to a default value of 13%).
 The inflation rate is also bounded by the InflationMax and InflationMin values: